By Lars Trodson

 "Like all Hungarians, he (Vertes) told the best Hungarian jokes.
 The omelet, you know that, don't you?
 Sure, it's a classic.
 An omelet?
 It's in our Hungarian cookbook.
 First, steal an egg."

 That's verbatim from "F For Fake."

-Sometimes one wonders, when reading this book, whether Welles was baiting Jaglom to see how much the young filmmaker actually knew about his career, because Jaglom never mentions "F For Fake" when he hears the Hungarian anecdote.
+Sometimes one wonders, when reading this book, whether Welles was baiting Jaglom to see how much the young filmmaker actually knew about his career, because Jaglom never mentions "F For Fake" when he hears this anecdote.

-Welles may love the Hungarians, but others, well...
+Welles may love the eggs, but others, well...

 Irish-Americans?
 "The wearin' o' the green?
 Oh, my God, to vomit!"